parisd1992/FirstAdventure/README.md

 # Project Goals

+- Practice C++.
-- Create a reusable Text Adventure Game Engine in C++.
+- Create a Text Adventure Game Engine in C++ using reusable design patterns.
 - Implement a simple text adventure game using the engine called 'First Adventure'.

 The aim of this project is to practice C++11, design patterns and do some basic game development.